A deterministic Kaczmarz algorithm for solving linear systems: Preliminaries

 \section{Preliminaries}

-Throughout this paper, we shall use $\{\e_1,\ldots,\e_n\}$ to denote the standard basis of $\mathbb{R}^n$, i.e., the $j$-th entry of $\e_j$ is 1, all other entries are 0.
+Throughout this paper, we use $\{\e_1,\ldots,\e_n\}$ to denote the standard basis of $\mathbb{R}^n$, i.e., for $\e_j$, the $j$-th entry is 1 and all other entries are 0.
 The $n\times n$ identity matrix will be denoted as $I_n$.
-For the linear system $A\x = \b$, we assume that $A$ has no zero rows.
-All the vectors appeared in this paper are all assumed to be column vectors.
-Hence when we say the $i$-th row of $A$, we shall use $A_i^T$ because $A_i$ refers to a column vector.
-We remark again that the notation (\ref{reflection}), (\ref{prod of reflections}) will be used frequently in this paper.
-In this section, we aim to prove some preliminary lemmas that will be used in this whole paper.
+For the linear system $A\x = \b$, we always assume that $A$ has no zero rows.
+All vectors that appear in this paper are assumed to be given in column forms.
+So when we say the $i$-th row of $A$, we shall use $A_i^{\TT}$ because $A_i$ refers to a column vector. {The operator norm of $A$ is denoted as $\|A\|$.
+It is the maximal singular value of $A$.
+With $\|A\|_F$, we mean the Frobenius norm, which is the square root of the sum of the absolute squares of the elements of $A$.
+The condition number refers to the ratio of the largest singular value to the smallest nonzero singular value.
+For any two vectors $\a,\b$, their inner product is denoted as $\langle \a|\b\rangle$.
+The transpose of $A$ is denoted as $A^\TT$.} We remark again that the notation (\ref{reflection}), (\ref{prod of reflections}) will be used frequently in this paper.

-The following lemma will be useful in the proof of Theorem \ref{main thm}.
-The second one is useful in the proof of Theorem \ref{main thm2}.
+In this section, we aim to prove some preliminary lemmas that will be used in the next section.
+The following two lemmas are useful in the proofs of Theorems \ref{main thm} and \ref{main thm2}.